What Is Microlearning? +6 Examples to Inspire You (2023)

 Cisco holds the Cisco Career Certification Program to ensure that IT professionals are equipped with the skills and knowledge required to work on Cisco products.
 The enterprise uses microlearning to help learners work their way through the information required to complete the Cisco certification exams.

-Why the solution worked
+Why the Solution Worked

-The video series gives learners a quick recap of all the important concepts.
+Cisco’s microlearning video series gives learners a quick recap of all the important concepts.
 Instead of spending hours going through long and endless training videos, learners can simply pull up one of these videos to refresh a concept in no time.
 The content within the videos is just long enough to span the learner’s attention and short enough so that the learner does not lose interest.
 The videos are also used by other employees as a reminder of important concepts before they start their work.

-ADP adopted microlearning into their training approach and created the Learning Bytes platform for effective client training.
+ADP adopted microlearning as their training approach and created the Learning Bytes platform for effective client training.
 The platform consists of a combination of job aids (or PDFs) and videos which can be consumed in less than 5 minutes.

-Why the solution worked
+Why the Solution Worked

 The reason the platform proved to be such a success is because of how focused each of the lessons in the platform was.
 Clients need not focus on the different applications at once.
 The job aids and videos are highly task-based.
 It helps the clients understand, in quick detail, how to execute the different aspects of an application and builds their knowledge as they progress.